Omoyi/CipherProject/README.md

 * In the Encryption/Decryption part you will notice an output telling you to enter the word you want to edit and a key.
   Input the word and the number(In this project the key used is only a number).

+***Output***

+* After inputting the name and key required you will receive the decrypted or encrypted word you wanted.